 Would it not be better for us to return to Egypt?”
 So they said to one another, “Let us select a leader and return to Egypt.”

 a.
-Would it not be better for us to return to Egypt?
-This was not better.
-In the first ten chapters of Numbers, God led Israel through a process intended to change them from a slave-minded people to being a “promised-land” people.
+Would it not be better for us to return to Egypt: This was not better.
+In the first ten chapters of Numbers, God led Israel through a process intended to change them from a slave-minded people to be a “promised-land” people.
 Here, they completely revert back to their slave mentality, preferring slavery under cruel, murdering masters than the walk of faith God has for them.

 i.
 Make no mistake; what Israel rejected here was a walk of faith.
 If God was going to lead them into a deeper trust than they had before, they wanted no part of it.
 If He made it all easy, that was fine with them – but they did not want a walk of faith.

 b.
 Let us select a leader and return to Egypt: This was pure rebellion.
 They said that they did not want God’s plan, they did not want God’s leaders, and they did not want God’s land.
 They believed that they knew better than God.

 i.
 Notice how man-centered their rebellion was: They said to one another (the decision was made among themselves, believing their majority vote had more wisdom than God).
 Let us select (they didn’t like God’s selection, so they wanted a leader who would truly represent them – in all their rebellion against God).

 4. (5-9) The reaction of the godly against the rebellion of the people.